MegumiKim/web_CV/README.md

-# Responsive-Resume-UI-Design
+# My Web CV

-How to create the Responsive Resume Design in HTML and CSS
+Built with HTML and CSS